seqan/seqan3/doc/howto/write_an_alphabet/index.md

 It describes the requirements for types that are comparable via `<`, `<=`, `>` and `>=`.
 This is useful so that you can sort a text over the alphabet, for example.
-Additionally, std::StrictTotallyOrdered is again a refinement of std::EqualityComparable, which requires the `==` and `!=` operators, so let's first implement those with free member functions.
+Additionally, std::StrictTotallyOrdered is again a refinement of std::EqualityComparable, which requires the `==` and `!=` operators, so let's first implement those.
-\snippet dna2_semialphabet.cpp equality
+\snippet dna2_equality_operator.cpp equality

+As you can see we chose to implement them as friend functions.
+You can also implement them as free functions in the namespace of your class, but you should avoid regular member functions, because they result in different conversion rules for left-hand-side and right-hand-side.

 \assignment{Excercise}
 Implement the inequality operator (!=) for `dna2`.
 \endassignment
 \solution
-\snippet dna2_semialphabet.cpp inequality
+\snippet dna2_inequality_operator.cpp inequality
 \endsolution

 We see that our type now models std::EqualityComparable, which is a prerequisite of std::StrictTotallyOrdered.
-\snippet dna2_comparison_operators.cpp equality_comparable_concept

 \assignment{Excercise}
-Implement the four comparison operators *as free member functions* and verify that your type models std::StrictTotallyOrdered.
+Implement the four comparison operators and verify that your type models std::StrictTotallyOrdered.
 \endassignment
 \solution
 \snippet dna2_comparison_operators.cpp comparison